symbol/symbol-docs/source/concepts/harvesting.rst

 Announce an AccountLinkTransaction to delegate the account importance to a proxy account.
 By doing so, you can enable delegated harvesting.

-In order for the proxy account to be accepted as the ``remoteAccountKey`` for delegated harvesting, it needs to meet the following conditions:
+In order for the proxy account to be accepted as the ``remotePublicKey`` for delegated harvesting, it needs to meet the following conditions:

 * It cannot own any mosaics.
 * It cannot be a cosignatory of any other account.